About This Course

 If you have additional questions about academic aspects of the course, please e-mail firstname.lastname@example.org or phone 01248 383244.

-The academics involved with this course have extensive clinical and research links with NHS University Health Boards and other external bodies and companies, which are fully utilised in ensuring that the modules are relevant to the modern clinical, research, academic or industrial environments graduates may enter.
+The academics involved with this course have extensive clinical and research links with NHS University Health Boards and other external bodies and companies.
+These links are fully utilised in ensuring that the modules are relevant to the modern clinical, research, academic or industrial environments graduates may enter.

 What will you study on this course?